luocfprime/yumo/docs/usage.en.md

 1. Check to display the mesh.
 2. Sampling rate.
 3. Bake: Execute the process of sampling and assigning values to the texture.
+4. Material: Built-in blended texture of "flat" and "clay".
+The larger the flat coefficient, the lighting effect will be weaker, and the color of the mesh will be more close to the colormap (with less shadow etc.).
-4. Check to enable texture denoising.
+5. Check to enable texture denoising.
-5. Denoising method.
+6. Denoising method.
-6. (Optional) Maximum distance of the nearest neighbor pixel.
+7. (Optional) Maximum distance of the nearest neighbor pixel.
 (Appropriately reduce to avoid UV bleeding)
-7. (Optional) Variance of Gaussian smoothing.
+8. (Optional) Variance of Gaussian smoothing.

 !!! warning "Note"